zwets/unfasta/README.md

     SEQUENCE DATA ...
     ...

 As in FASTA, there can be an arbitrary number of sequences of arbitrary length.
 Contrary to FASTA, the sequence data cannot be broken across lines.
 Therefore every sequence is serialised in exactly two lines.
-Every odd-numbered line starts with `>` and is a header line, and every even-numbered line is a sequence line.
+Every odd-numbered line starts with `>` and is a header line.
+Every even-numbered line is a sequence line.

-The `uf` command (filter) converts a stream of FASTA to a stream of unfasta.
+The [`uf`](uf) command (filter) converts a stream of FASTA to a stream of unfasta.
 It can also do the reverse, but read section [unfasta *is* FASTA](#unfasta-is-fasta) first.

+##### Header line syntax

-The **header line** must start with '>', immediately followed by the sequence identifier.
+The **header line** must start with `>`, immediately followed by the sequence identifier.
 The sequence identifier must contain no whitespace.
 NCBI specifies additional constraints on the sequence identifier [here](http://ncbi.github.io/cxx-toolkit/pages/ch_demo#fasta-sequence-id-format), summarised [here](http://io.zwets.it/blast-cmdline-ref).
 A summary may be followed by whitespace and a sequence title consisting of arbitrary text.

+##### Sequence line syntax

 The sequence line can contain any character except newline (which terminate it).
 However to be useful it should contain only characters defined by IUPAC here.  @@@HERE@@@  however to make sense.   except

-TODO
+### Open Ends

-* [ ] extend `uf` to convert also EMBL format data.
+* [ ] extend `uf` to convert also EMBL format data
 * [ ] check what to do with whitespace in sequence data (currently `uf` removes ALL whitespace)

 #### Why the unfasta format?